ist356/assignment-02-dchin-blip/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I had never used json before and had trouble with the basic syntax.
+I learned how to open a file that has a list of items seperated by line, process each one individually, and then take the result to move in a .json file.